poflankov/cypress-documentation/content/guides/component-testing/introduction.md

 using Cypress API commands like [.click()](/api/commands/click), [.type()](/api/commands/type), or [many more](/api/api/table-of-contents).

-With Cypress as the Test Runner and assertions framework, component tests in React and Vue look very similar.
+With Cypress as the Cypress App and assertions framework, component tests in React and Vue look very similar.
 Here's an example, written in React:

 ```javascript